- Useful, storage-laden bed

 The 2020 Honda Ridgeline is one of the few pickups that has comprehensive crash test scores, and with active safety features now standard, it’s safer than ever.
 We give it 9 out of 10 here.

-The federal government gives the Ridgeline five stars overall, docking only one star in the rollover category, and the independent IIHS, awarded a Top Safety Pick award to the Ridgeline last year, a merit we expect it to receive this year as well with the expanded safety feature availability.
+The federal government gives the Ridgeline five stars overall, docking only one star in the rollover category, and the independent IIHS gave the Ridgeline mostly top "Good" scores in its crash tests, except the passenger-side small overlap test.
 It should be noted that the base headlights on the Ridgeline received a “Poor” rating from the IIHS, however, so considering spending more for a model with the LED units.

 2020 Honda Ridgeline

 The 2020 Honda Ridgeline gets more standard equipment this year but is still more expensive than the competition.

 Though down a couple of trim options and a few hundred dollars more expensive this year, the 2020 Honda Ridgeline is better equipped than ever, but still pricey at the top end.
 For good standard equipment, including an 8.0-inch touchscreen, and for some cool tailgating options, the Ridgeline earns an extra three points for an 8 out of 10 feature score.
 (Read more about how we rate cars.)

 For 2020, the Ridgeline drops the base RT and mid-tier RTL-T trims, leaving just four: Sport, RTL, RTL-E, and Black Edition.